RoLO0u/sticker-bot/README.md

 > If you're using self-signed certificate you should add certificate file to `set_webhook` method in `launch.py` file
 * WEBHOOK_SSL_CERT ─ path to your public sertificate
 * WEBHOOK_SSL_PRIV ─ path to your private/secret sertificate
+> Make sure your user can read the file, otherwise the PermissionError will be raised

 > If you're encountering issues, read [aiogram documentation](https://docs.aiogram.dev/en/v3.17.0/dispatcher/webhook.html#examples) or [official telegram documentation](https://core.telegram.org/bots/webhooks)